cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 Starting from [`v4.1.0`][chirpy-4.1.0], if you want to overwrite the SASS variables defined in `_sass/addon/variables.scss`{: .filepath}, create a new file `_sass/variables-hook.scss`{: .filepath} and assign new values to the target variable in it.

+### Customing Static Assets

+By default, the source of the static assets is defined by file `_data/assets/cross_origin.yml`{: .filepath }, and you can replace some of these CDNs according to the network conditions in the region where your website is published.

+Also, if you want to self-host the static assets, please refer to the [_chirpy-static-assets_](https://github.com/cotes2020/chirpy-static-assets#readme).

 ### Running Local Server

 You may want to preview the site contents before publishing, so just run it by: